 People will say we have to get to the truth of the matter, but the fact is that truth only exists now in the prism of two equally corrupt sides of the political spin machine.
 The press, unfortunately, has concluded that there are no profits to be made in honest reporting, and so the death spiral continues.

 Maybe getting rid of Trump by impeachment is the right thing to do.
 We can then get back to the way things used to be, where the political natural order can be restored.
 A place where corruption, lying and stealing can once again be kept more private, within the ruling class.
 Then we can also pretend that none of the things Trump did ever happened before he came along.Read More

 Following a tired old script, the politicians from both sides argue to score political points while people suffer.
 The recent weeks have brought on a host of pronouncements, soundbites, accusations, counter-accusations, and canned talking points about how “horrible” Baltimore is to live in.
 Always missing, …Read More

-Here is my Latest.
 There’s something happening here, and what it is ain’t exactly clear.
 Yes, those are lyrics from Stephen Stills, but they sure are sounding topical again.
-Both the Right and Left, Republicans and Democrats, are now limiting their vocabulary to what I …Read More
+Both the Right and Left, Republicans and Democrats, are now limiting their vocabulary to what I will call extreme speak. …Read More

 Russia interfered with and continues to interfere with our election process.
 They are a threat to our system of government.
 The necessary and important investigation of that fact has morphed into a carnival sideshow.
 A major point that is absent from any and all talk …Read More